Security Index from Input/Output Data: Theory and Computation: Conclusion

 \section{Conclusion}

 We introduced a data-driven security index $ \rho(i) $, which can be computed solely from I/O data, without any model parameters.
 We proved a condition under which $ \rho(i) $ coincides with the model-based index $ \delta(i) $.
 Under the conditions of Theorem~\ref{theorem:equivalent}, one can obtain the exact security index of each component from data via Algorithm~\ref{algorithm:rho}.
-We also showed that computing $ \rho(i) $ is NP-hard and presented a polynomial-time greedy algorithm that returns an upper bound on this index.
-Numerical experiments on vehicle platooning illustrated both the efficacy and limitations of the proposed methods.
 Future work will address noisy I/O data, including robustness and finite-sample effects.